openapi-ts/openapi-typescript/docs/src/content/docs/advanced.md

 Instead, treat “consistency” in a more holistic sense, recognizing that preserving the API schema as-written is better than adhering to language-specific style conventions.

-### Enable `noUncheckedIndexedAccess` in your tsconfig.json
+### Enable `noUncheckedIndexedAccess`

-openapi-typescript generates a `Record` for `additionalProperties` and tries to avoid adding a `undefined` union to the index signature.
-However, this may result in unsafe property access in TypeScript, **unless** the compiler flag `noUncheckedIndexedAccess` is set ([docs](/advanced#enable-nouncheckedindexaccess-in-your-tsconfigjson)).
-If set, TypeScript will error when you try to access a property that might not be set.
+[Additional Properties](https://swagger.io/docs/specification/data-models/dictionaries/) (a.k.a. dictionaries) generate a type of `Record<string, T>` in TypeScript.
+TypeScript’s default behavior is a bit dangerous because it will confidently assert a key is there even if you haven’t checked for it.
+For that reason it’s **highly recommended** to enable `compilerOptions.noUncheckedIndexedAccess` ([docs](https://www.typescriptlang.org/tsconfig#noUncheckedIndexedAccess)) so any `additionalProperties` key will be typed as `T | undefined`.

 ### Be specific in your schema